 Oscar De La Hoya is confident a rematch between star fighter Canelo Alvarez and middleweight king Gennady Golovkin goes ahead in September.

-The pair missed out on a scheduled Cinco de Mayo return due to adverse findings in Canelo drug tests prior to training camp and Golovkin was forced to re-work his plans.
+The pair missed out on a scheduled Cinco de Mayo return due to adverse findings in Canelo drug tests before training camp.
+Golovkin re-worked his plans.

-‘GGG’ will now face Vanes Martirosyan in California on the same date, whilst Canelo was handed a six-month suspension by the Nevada State Athletic Commission.
+‘GGG’ will now face Vanes Martirosyan in California on the same date, while the Nevada State Athletic Commission handed Canelo a six-month suspension.

-The Mexican is set to see his ban lifted in mid-August, and according to De La Hoya, will face-off with Golovkin in September (15th).
+According to De La Hoya, the Mexican will see his ban lifted in mid-August.
+Then he will face-off with Golovkin in September (15th).

 Speaking to TMZ Sports regarding a flood of criticism aimed at Canelo since the controversy, De La Hoya believes the two-weight world champion will prove he’s not a cheat.

-“Canelo is getting really the short end of the stick here because obviously he’s a popular fighter and a lot of people are gonna hate on him,” Oscar told TMZ.
+“Canelo is getting really the short end of the stick here because he’s a popular fighter, and a lot of people are gonna hate on him,” Oscar told TMZ.
 “But he’s been one of the cleanest fighters I’ve known.
-He’s passed numerous of tests, and you know … it was very unfortunate.
+He’s passed numerous tests.
+And you know – it was very unfortunate.

 “To me, it’s bulls**t.
-Once they fight in September, I’ll tell you one thing — Canelo’s gonna freaking wail on him (Golovkin),” he added.
+Once they fight in September, I’ll tell you one thing — Canelo’s going to freaking wail on him (Golovkin),” he added.

-Golovkin has to come through Martirosyan, as expected next week at the StubHub Center before the Kazakh can once again focus on Canelo, who may well find himself a bigger underdog after being out of the ring for a year without a fight.
+Golovkin has to come through Martirosyan, as expected next week at the StubHub Center before the Kazakh can once again focus on Canelo, who may well find himself a more significant underdog after being out of the ring for a year without a fight.

-Knee surgery also means Canelo will be unable to train for at least a few weeks, whilst Golovkin stays active with his imminent sell-out in Carson.
+Knee surgery also means Canelo will not train for at least a few weeks, while Golovkin stays active with his imminent sell-out in Carson.